helm/charts/stable/kibana/README.md

   --set=image.tag=v0.0.2,resources.limits.cpu=200m
 ```

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
-For example,
+For example :

 ```console
 $ helm install stable/kibana --name my-release -f values.yaml